 Why limit yourself when you can make honey- infused condiments that will go great on everything?
 Use these recipes in their original forms, but don’t forget that you can use the condiments on other things too: Hamburger buns, turkey sandwiches, deli roll, spoons…

 Having a sweet New Year is the perfect excuse to make a few desserts with honey.
 I don’t even think you have to choose.
 Just tell the family that this list of desserts is your menu.
 I dare anyone to tell me that’s not a good idea.

 Honey for Snack

 The holidays are tough; there’s almost never any food around.
 No, not really of course, but we’re all still guilty of scrounging around for snacks between the enormous meals.
 I’m no scientist, but I’m pretty sure it’s good for your metabolism.
-If you don't feel like making your own granola, you can buy this delicious honey almond granola from Gefen.
-Either way, you've got some tasty munching to do.
+Either way, you’ve got some tasty munching to do.